veilchen-web/veilchen/docs/plugindev.rst

 This is just a simplification.
 Plugins can do a lot more than just decorating route callbacks, but it is a good starting point.
 Lets have a look at some code::

-    from bottle import response, install
+    from veilchen import response, install
     import time

     def stopwatch(callback):